wenqiang-gu/public-talks/README.md

 Gordan Research Seminar in Particle Physics, Jun.
 2017 Towards a Precise Determination of the Reactor Antineutrino Flux at Daya Bay

+Gordan Research Conference in Particle Physics, Jun.
+2017 (Poster) Towards a Precise Determination of the Reactor Antineutrino Flux at Daya Bay

 13th Rencontres du Vietnam: Neutrino, Jul.
 2017
 Recent Results from Daya Bay